Nitroxt5/PostgresFilling/README.md

 ---

-This repository contains an example of filling db, using pool of threads, with some unit tests.
+This repository contains an example of working with PostgreSQL DB, using pool of threads, with some unit tests.